chanulee/coreOllama/README.md

 # coreOllama
-The most easy and lightweight interface to run your local LLM, for everyone.
+The most easy-to-use, simple and lightweight interface to run your local LLM, for everyone.

 ## Features
 - Generate